 Are you struggling with your organization’s annual report?
-Or maybe you want to create a template to make the process go smoother?
-Looking at strong annual report examples from other companies will help you understand how to write an annual report people will want to read.
+Or maybe you want to create an annual report template to make the process go smoother?
+Looking at strong annual report examples from other companies will help you understand how to write a report people will want to read.

 A legal entity such as an S corporation must create an annual report.
 The report gives an overview of the organization’s mission, year-end highlights, financial information, and industry or project highlights.
 It must be filed with the business’s state government, usually via the secretary of state’s office.